Drakken/SMA_star/README.md

 This is the README file for SMA_star, an OCaml implementation of the SMA* search algorithm.

-WARNING: This code is still very, very buggy.
+WARNING: The code is still very buggy.
+So far, the sliding puzzle only works on states that are within a few moves of the solution.

 The code mostly follows the design described in Artificial Intelligence: A Modern Approach, by Stuart Russell and Peter Norvig.
 The most important difference is that, instead of